jmacmcneill93/tic-tac-toe-react/README.md

 ## Downloading the app

-1. You will first need to clone the application on to your computer
+1. You will first need to clone the repository on to your computer
+2. Once you have cloned your repo, open the folder in any text code editor you would like.
+3.